basket Your basket >

 A working goldsmith and various alloys used in jewellery

-Platinum is typically used in a high-quality standard, usually 950/1000.
+Platinum is typically used in high-purity alloys, most commonly at a standard of 950/1000.

 Upcoming Topic: Combinations of Metals